The Pros & Cons Of Dating A Friend — From People Who've Been There

-First, know that it’s totally normal to fall for a friend: Studies indicate that most of us find people more attractive after we get to know them (which might explain why so many of us feel like we never meet anyone we actually like on dating apps).
+First, know that it’s totally normal to fall for a friend: research indicates that most of us find people more attractive after we get to know them (which might explain why so many of us feel like we never meet anyone we actually like on dating apps).
 But asking a friend out can be a lot more intimidating than messaging that Tinder match.

 “Dating a friend comes with risks, such as the possibility of breaking up and losing a good friend, or even your social group falling apart if both parties hang out with the same friends,” says Maria Sullivan, dating expert and VP of Dating.com.
 “However, dating a friend can also lead to true love, so it is always a good idea to give it a try if you believe it will lead to something great.”